BioVeL/portal-tests/README.md

 1. General portal tests - simple tests that check that the portal itself is working.
-  * testSignInAsGuest - sign in with no password
   * testSignInWithPassword - sign in with existing registered user

 2. Simple workflow tests - simple workflow runs to check that basic facilities